The university website/CMS already has the following measures to assist in search engine optimization (SEO) of our site.

 Not all search engines understand logical separators like the underscore (_), plus sign (+), spaces, or the "%20" that some programs translate spaces into in filenames.
 Luckily, Big Tree automatically removes these items from URLs and replaces them with hyphens.
 The CMS also removes special characters that may be likely to cause problems (such as ampersands).
 In addition, we adhere to the Google guideline of using lower case URLs wherever possible.

 A breadcrumb trail is the row of links at the top of our pages that allows visitors to quickly navigate back to a previous section or the site home page.
-Use of breadcrumbs on a site ensures more convenience for users.
+The use of breadcrumbs on a site ensures more convenience for users.

 - Useful 404 Page